'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 But he couldn't risk killing her.
 He resolved: "We all go, or we all survive."

-Eight weeks into the Israel-Gaza war, the recent release of dozens of Israeli hostages – with as many still in captivity – is bringing new focus on what Hamas did on Oct.
+Eight weeks into the Israel-Hamas war, the recent release of dozens of Israeli hostages -- with as many still in captivity -- is bringing new focus on what Hamas did on Oct.
 7, the day its fighters rounded them up from communities across southern Israel.
-The kibbutz of Nir Oz is perhaps the best place to understand Hamas’ hostage strategy, an operation that was unprecedented both in scope and execution.
+The kibbutz of Nir Oz is perhaps the best place to understand Hamas' hostage strategy, an operation that was unprecedented both in scope and execution.

 Around 20 Nir Oz residents were killed on Oct.
-7, and news of deaths in Gaza has started to trickle in.
+7, and news of the death of some of them in Gaza has started to trickle in.

-Those seized from the kibbutz ranged in age from 9 months to 85 years.
+Those seized from the kibbutz ranged in age from 9 months to 85 years at the time they were taken.
 All were civilians, and more than half were women and children.
 All 13 Israeli hostages released in the first exchange on Nov.
 24 were from Nir Oz, and they bought the freedom of 39 Palestinian prisoners from Israel.

-A review of hundreds of messages among Nir Oz residents shared exclusively with The Associated Press, direct interviews with 17 and accounts from many more, security camera footage and Hamas’ own instructions manuals suggests that the group planned well ahead of time to target civilians.
-Four experts in hostage situations agreed that Hamas’ actions, both the day of the attack and afterwards, indicated a plan to seize civilians to prepare for the war to come.
+A review of hundreds of messages among Nir Oz residents shared exclusively with The Associated Press, direct interviews with 17 and accounts from many more, security camera footage and Hamas' own instruction manuals, suggest that the group planned well ahead of time to target civilians.
+Four experts in hostage situations agreed that Hamas' actions, both on the day of the attack and afterward, indicated a plan to seize civilians to prepare for the war to come.

-Gilbert feared Hamas would see the strategy as as relatively successful, at least in the short term, and potentially worth repeating.
+Gilbert feared that Hamas would see the strategy as relatively successful, at least in the short term, and potentially worth repeating.

 Hamas has hinted at capturing hostages, but has been vague in public statements about whether it planned to kidnap a maximum of civilians.

-“We were shocked by this colossal collapse.
-We had expected, planned to win, enter the settlements and get what we wanted and take hostages for exchange.
-But this army was a paper tiger,” Ali Barakeh, a Hamas official in Beirut, told The Associated Press on Oct.
+"We were shocked by the colossal collapse (of Israel's army).
+We planned and expected to win; enter the settlements and get what we wanted and take hostages.
+But this army was a paper tiger," Ali Barakeh, a Hamas official in Beirut, told The Associated Press on Oct.
 9.

 WE ARE OFFICIALLY HOSTAGES

-Hamas’ attack on Nir Oz started a little after 6:30 a.m. and lasted 9 long hours.
+Hamas' attack on Nir Oz started a little after 6:30 a.m. and lasted nine long hours.

 The first word that something was wrong came at 6:35 a.m. on the kibbutz chat app: "Heavy gunfire has been fired at the council's communities and other communities throughout the country.
 Stay in protected spaces or the most protected there is until further notice."

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.